preference toml

 new_complexity = "lower"

-This is especially useful when the agent has two candidate implementations and the better one is more obvious in comparison than in isolation.
+this is especially useful when the agent has two candidate implementations and the better one is more obvious in comparison than in isolation.

 Alternative Syntaxes

-The semantics matter more than the wrapper.
+the semantics matter more than the wrapper.

 JSON